-The effects of macroprudential policies are of paramount interest to policy-makers that seek to maintain financial stability.
-Structural characteristics of countries likely mediate these effects and potentially drive heterogeneities in them.
-We study the dynamic responses to macroprudential shocks for countries in Central, Eastern, and Southeastern Europe, which were exposed to pronounced macrofinancial boom-bust cycles and adopted such measures comparatively early.
-We find that a macroprudential tightening curbs credit growth and reduces capital inflows but responses differ considerably across countries, especially for cross-border capital flows.
-Structural characteristics such as the exchange rate regime, the level of financial development, or the external openness of countries play key roles in shaping the effects of macroprudential policies.
-These mediating factors should be considered by policy-makers aiming to preserve financial stability, together with the appropriate choice from the set of prudential regulations at their disposal.
+Macroprudential policies are at the heart of the regulatory toolkit available to policy-makers that seek to maintain financial stability.
+Their effects on target variables such as credit growth have been studied extensively.
+Yet, empirical research on their impacts on capital flows and structural characteristics that influence them remains scant.
+We study the dynamic responses to macroprudential shocks in a region that was exposed to pronounced macrofinancial cycles and where countries adopted such measures comparatively early.
+A macroprudential tightening curbs credit growth and capital inflows but responses are heterogeneous, especially for the latter.
+We show that structural characteristics such as the exchange rate regime, the level of financial development, or the external openness of countries shape the effects of macroprudential policies.
+These mediating factors should be considered by policy-makers aiming to preserve financial stability, together with the appropriate choice from the broader set of regulatory measures at their disposal.